 It’s the job of science fiction to thoughtfully ponder these big problems – and ideally come up with some solutions.

-I hope this edition of my newsletter gives you at least one reason to read a contemporary science fiction book.
+I hope this article gives you at least one reason to read a contemporary science fiction book.
 I certainly recommend Ramez Naam’s Nexus and Eliot Peper’s Cumulus, two recent SF novels I enjoyed and that inspired me.
 Also check out All the Birds in the Sky by Charlie Jane Anders and Existence by David Brin, the two other authors I mentioned above.

 Presence, my science fiction novel about the future of VR, is now available on Amazon.